 Dolls of all Nations; Gypsy, Miss Irish

 (wearing a dress with shamrock fabric), Morocco, Scotland Girl & Spain.

 Miss Tastee-Freez America's Sweetheart, Miss

-Valentine of 1951, Scotch Girl, Peter Pan and Tinker Bell.
+Valentine of 1951, Walt Disney Peter Pan and Tinker Bell dolls.

 small dolls are; Dress Me dolls